-- the defendant committed, or attempted, a crime for the benefit of, at the direction of, or in association with a criminal street gang,5 and
+- you committed, or attempted, a crime for the benefit of, at the direction of, or in association with a criminal street gang,5 and

-- when the defendant committed the crime, he/she intended to assist, further, or promote criminal gang-related conduct.6
+- when you committed the crime, you intended to assist, further, or promote criminal gang-related conduct.6

-Note that a prosecutor must convict the defendant of the underlying crime for this enhancement to apply.
+Note that a prosecutor must convict you of the underlying crime for this enhancement to apply.
 This means the prosecutor must successfully prove all the elements of that crime as well as the elements listed above.7

-Unlike with PC 186.22a, there is no requirement that an accused be an “active participant” in a gang at the time when he/she committed the crime.8
+Unlike PC 186.22a, you are not required to be an “active participant” in a gang when you committed the crime.8

 3. Are there legal defenses?

 Over decades at Shouse Law Group, we have represented literally thousands of young people accused of gang-related activity.
 In our experience, the following three defenses are especially persuasive with judges, juries and prosecutors when fighting for charge reductions and dismissals.